ankitshaw/DistributedDataSystem-101/README.md

 Till **w + r > n**, we are sure to get an up-to-date data for our read query.

 Reads and writes that obey these r and w values are called quorum reads and writes.

+## Data Partitioning

+Large Dataset is distributed across different nodes as paritions.
+Each piece of data belong to exactly one partition.